zbx-sadman/zabbuino/experimental/README.md

 - Simulate varuious vendor's IR transmitters.

+####14 Sep 2016

+Changes:
+  - _I2C.Read[]_ command have new optional parameter - _doDoubleReading_ .
+Some sensors/IC's (like PCF8591) returns the value of previous conversion and need to reply reading to get actual data.
+Now Zabbuino can ask for result twice if you specify _doDoubleReading_ parameter greater that 0.
+For example, to get _actual_ 1-byte data from ADC3 (AIN3 pin) of PCF8591: `I2C.Read[18,19,0x48,0x03,1,1]`.

+**Note** Zabbuino _I2C.Read[] /I2C.Write[]_ commands tested with PCF8591 module (YL-40).
+Reading & writing is sucessfull.
+For example, set voltage on PCF8591 AOUT pin to ~0.75\*VDD Volts ( 255\*0.75 => ~191 ): `zabbix_get -s 192.168.0.1 -k I2C.Write[18,19,0x48,0x40,191]`.

 ####13 Sep 2016
 Changes:
   - _I2C.Write[]_ command have new optional parameter.
 It's a _numBytes_ - how much bytes must be written to the register of I2C device.
-Example: `_I2C.Write[18,19,0x62,0x40,2048,2]_` - send value 2048 in two byte to register 0x40 of MCP4725 DAC IC.
+Example: _I2C.Write[18,19,0x62,0x40,2048,2]_ - send value 2048 in two byte to register 0x40 of MCP4725 DAC IC.
 If no _numBytes_ specified - _data_ cast to uint8_t and send in one byte;
   - _PZEM004.*[]_ commands have new optional parameter: _ip_ .
 It's used only for authorization on energymeters with default ip other than 192.168.1.1 and not replaced PZEM's ip.
-Example: `_PZEM004.voltage[5, 6, 0xC0A80001]_` - take voltage from PZEM004 that have 192.168.0.1 address;
+Example: _PZEM004.voltage[5, 6, 0xC0A80001]_ - take voltage from PZEM004 that have 192.168.0.1 address;
   - _PCF8574.LCDPrint[]_ allow to use ASCII-string as _data_ parameter. _data_ must be doublequoted, internal doublequote must be escaped with '\'.
 Supported control symbols '\t' - horizontal tabulation, '\n' - new line, and '\xHH' for using other symbols with HEX representation.
 Example: `zabbix_get -s 192.168.0.1 -k 'PCF8574.LCDPrint[18,19,0x20,1,2002,"\x06\x01\x0FHello\n\tJust \"testing\""]'`
     - _\x06_ - "Left to right" entry mode enable;